-You may not find as much information about Sole elliptical trainers online as you will about some other brands because this company has only been producing elliptical machines for about eight years.
 Sole began over twenty years ago as a treadmill company and quickly found its niche as a supplier of rugged, high quality machines to hotel chains such as Hilton and Omni.
-Durability is key for hotels since the machines see so much use and abuse, so it’s obvious the company knows how to build a strong, reliable piece of equipment.

 The company stands by their equipment in a big way by offering a lifetime warranty on the frames and a five year parts and labor warranty on everything else – something almost unheard of in the exercise equipment industry, especially for home use.

 Sole spent a lot of time and money on research before putting its name on any elliptical machines; they had a stellar reputation with their treadmills and wanted to keep it.

 Personal trainers love the high gear ratio and large flywheel of Sole elliptical machines and compare them to leading brands such as Precor.
-The high quality heart rate monitor and easy to read monitor are also frequently noted as pluses by professionals.
+The high quality heart rate monitor and easy to read consoles are also frequently noted as pluses by professionals.
 They often take note of the higher weight capacity as well, suggesting that it is a sign of the high construction quality.

-Two of the five Sole elliptical machines have made it onto at least two independent “Best Buy” lists each based on quality for the price.
+Two of the seven Sole elliptical machines have made it onto at least two independent “Best Buy” lists each based on quality for the price.
 It seems obvious that although relative newcomers, Sole elliptical trainers are here to stay.

 Sole E25 Elliptical - Earlier incarnations of the Sole E25 elliptical received high praise from several review sites as the best elliptical under $1000, and this new model continues that tradition.